04 September – Additional Notes

 LUKE 4: A NEAR-DEATH ESCAPE!

-When our only son died – our beloved son whom we loved, in him we were well pleased – there wasn’t a message on the planet that would console us, except the Creator God’s Good News of Great Joy for all people.
-If it would be possible to escape death completely, and not just escape death caused by accident, conflict or sickness, I want to know about it!
+When our only son died – our beloved son whom we loved, in him we were well pleased – there wasn’t a message on the planet that would console us EXCEPT the Creator God’s Good News of Great Joy for all people.
+[Luke 2:10] If it’s possible to completely escape Death (and not just death caused by accident, conflict, or sickness), I want to know about it!
+But if you’ve been following my Breadcrumbs and think that this epic storyline is about the Jews and their God, then I’ve not done my job right.

-As the curtains draw back on today’s scene in this epic storyline, where He’s being tested in the desert [v1-13], Jesus rewrites – restores – the Garden of Eden “wrongs”.
-In the Beginning, satan tempted humankind.
-This is normal and natural, since the Creator God gave us brains and choice.
-It goes with the territory.
-It’s expected.
-However, instead of them turning back to their Maker to ask for more information and clarification over the information they had, they trusted the apparent logic in the lies, and their own judgement.[a]
+Please be assured, what’s happening in today chapter is an unraveling of history that goes right back to Genesis – in The Beginning – so that through HIStory, the Creator can save us from everything that’s gone wrong (in the past, the present, and in our future) by destroying Death itself.
+That true, then as the curtains draw back on today’s scene in this epic storyline, where Jehoshua ben Dovid (Jesus) is being tested in the desert. [v1-13] Through it, He rewrites – restores – the Garden of Eden “wrongs”.
+For example, in The Beginning satan tempted humankind.
+This is normal and natural; it goes with the territory; it’s expected since the Creator God gave us brains and choice.
+However, instead of them turning back to their Maker’s words to seek more information and clarification over the information that they had, they trusted their own limited judgement along with the apparent logic in the lies.[a]

-There’s several more important things behind this scene than making satan’s second-hand offers look ridiculous.
+There’s several more important things behind this scene than making satan’s second-hand-offers look ridiculous.
 I talk about these in my 04 March Breadcrumb.
-For now, satan’s tactic is the same that he used on Eve in the Garden of Eden – doubting the Creator God’s Word: “Did God really say…”, “…If you really are the Son of God…” Doubting the Creator’s words (now compiled into His Handbook for LIFE) is still our No. 1 issue today.
-Our second issue is also the thing that satan tried on both Eve and on Jesus – a temptation to obtain elsewhere, and by other means, what our Maker has destined to give us Himself.

-Jesus was the personified “bread of LIFE”.[d]
+For now, satan’s tactic is the same that he used on Eve in the Garden of Eden – throwing doubt on the Creator God’s Word: “Did God really say…”, “…If you really are the Son of God…” Doubting the Creator’s words (now compiled and miraculously preserved for us in His Handbook for LIFE) is still our No. 1 issue/downfall today.
+Our second downfall is also the thing that satan tried on both Eve and on Jesus – a temptation to obtain elsewhere and by other means, what our Maker has destined to give us Himself.
+Jesus was the personified “Bread of LIFE”.[d]
 The government was already on His shoulders.[e]
-And, there was a suicide mission ahead, where the Creator God would have to “raise Him up” if He was indeed the Son of God.[f]
-When the devil left Him, it was until “an opportune time”. [v13] In other words, from that time on, Jesus was at risk and needed to be on His guard.[g]
-It shouldn’t at all come as a surprise then, that Jesus encounters a near-death experience in the very next scene.
+And, there was already a “suicide mission” ahead where the Creator God would have to “raise Him up”, IF He was indeed the Son of God.[f]

+When the devil left Him, it was until “an opportune time”. [v13] In other words, Jehoshua/Jesus was at risk and needed to be on His guard from that time on.[g]
+It shouldn’t at all come as a surprise then, that Jehoshua encounters a near-death experience in the very next scene.

-When we left our storyline yesterday, Jesus had just been baptised – ceremonially washed.
-That moment is part of Levitical Law of the priesthood who are washed and commissioned by a Priest above him – a sort of line-manager.
-In Jesus case, His “priestly commission” – authorization to cause the falling and rising of many and to be a sign that would be spoken against[h] – came directly from His Father in Heaven.[i]
+When we left the storyline yesterday, Jesus had just been “baptized”: ceremonially washed.
+That moment is part of ancient Levitical Law within the Hebrew priesthood.
+They are washed and commissioned by a Priest above – a sort of line-manager.
+In Jesus case, His “priestly commission” – His authorization to “cause the falling and rising of many and to be a sign that would be spoken against”[h] – came directly from His Father in Heaven.[i]
+Still, it’s hard to understand how such a life-threatening moment on a cliff top [v28-30] could come from such a blessed statement available to all:

 “The Spirit of the LORD is upon Me, because He has anointed Me to preach Good News to the poor.
 He has sent Me to proclaim release to the captives; recovery of sight to the blind; to set free those who are oppressed and to proclaim the Year of the Lord’s Favour.” [v18-19]

-The “straw” that seemed to “break the camel’s back” almost certainly came from Jesus’ inclusion of other nationalities who’ll receive God’s Grace – even if this had to be ahead of His own people. [v25-28] And so, the roller-coaster 3-year journey began.
+The “straw” that seemed to “break the camel’s back” almost certainly came from Jesus’ inclusion of other nationalities who had and will receive God’s Grace – even if this had to be ahead of His own people. [v25-28] And so, the roller-coaster 3-year journey began.
 While some spoke well of Jesus and “wondered” about His words, others thought He was a nobody. [v22] But from the outset, Jesus knew that they’d mock His ability to help anyone, let alone Himself[j]; they’d want more proof[k] and that, ultimately, He’d be rejected [v23-24] both in His hometown of Nazareth but also His “home” town, where His House was, in Jerusalem.[l]

 Some time back, our daughter told me, “Dad doesn’t know why you’re writing the Breadcrumbs.
 He thinks that no-one will read them.”
 Whether she was misquoting him or not, it feels strange to write to you again today.
 But when I read these ancient words above – that Jesus used from Isaiah[m] – and then look back over my own life-journey, I can’t help but feel called to follow in the footsteps of John: to prepare the way for the LORD.
 I’m not sure what results I expect.
 Every day I write, I’m writing about “a sign to be opposed”.
 And still I write.
 And still I pray: release for the spiritual captives; sight for the spiritually blind; freedom for the spiritually oppressed and… “May this year, Father God, be the Year of the Lord’s Favour.”